DeviceDrive/WRF01.SDK/SDK.ARDUINO/README.md

     wrf.sendFile(file_name, 11, (unsigned char*)file);

 ##### Receiving message
+The WRF01 ships with an MQTT connection to the DeviceDrive servers, so messages to your device will be delivered as soon as they arrive on our servers.
+This means that your device loop must only handle the wrf.handle(), and onMessageReceived() will be called when a new message arrives.

+If you are using an older version than 4.0 of the WRF:

 To receive a message, the wrf.handle(); must be present in your loop function, and you must either call

 	wrf.poll();